DivineWeiR/CloseContactDetection/README.md

 # CloseContactDetection
-This is an android application for COVID-19 close contacts detection
+This is an android system for COVID-19 close contacts detection

 CloseContactManager is an administrator platform based on Django projects.